Who are the Archaeologists?

 Advisory Board Member

-Bill is Director of Collections and Head of Research at the Victoria and Albert Museum, where he is also PI on an Andrew W. Mellon Foundation-funded project that is building the V&A Research Institute (VARI).
+Bill is Director of the Warburg Institute.
+Formerly Director of Collections and Head of Research at the Victoria and Albert Museum, where he is also PI on an Andrew W. Mellon Foundation-funded project that is building the V&A Research Institute (VARI).
 His work on the history of books and readers includes John Dee and Used Books.
 He is currently completing a book on visual marginalia called The Reader’s Eye.

 - Alexandra Gillespie